carter-mathieu/pokeapi-app/README.md

+# Overview

+The goal of this project was to create a simple Pokedex app using PokeAPI to learn Typescript.
+The application allows users to look up any of the original 151 Pokémon.
+They can then click on a search result to be brought to a page to see the in-game sprite as well as other common information about the Pokémon.
+This information is returned from the PokeAPI based on the request parameters of what Pokémon the user selected, and includes data such as tpye, moves, Pokédex number, etc.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.